waterthree/g7_world/README.md

-Put this project under src folder, and change dir to upper folder, then use colcon to compile the package.
+Put this project under src folder, copy the world file to gazebo's worlds folder or create your own world file. then change dir to upper folder, use colcon to compile the package.

 /* clean the workspace
    delete folders which been built previously */